Heterogeneous Wasserstein Discrepancy for Incomparable Distributions

-\paragraph{Scalability} We consider the non-rigid shape world dataset \citep{bronstein2006efficient} which consists of $148$ three-dimensional shapes from $12$ classes.
+We consider the non-rigid shape world dataset \citep{bronstein2006efficient} which consists of $148$ three-dimensional shapes from $12$ classes.
 We draw randomly $n \in \left\{100, 250, 500, 1000, 1500, 2000 \right\}$ vertices $\{x_i \in \mathbb{R}^3\}_{i=1}^n$ on each shape and use them to measure the similarity between a pair of shapes $\{x_i \in \mathbb{R}^3\}_{i=1}^n$ and $\{y_j \in \mathbb{R}^3\}_{j=1}^n$.
-Figure \ref{fig:running_time_shape_3d_3d} reports the average time to compute on a single core such a similarity for $100$ pairs of shapes using respectively GW, GSW, DSE.
-As expected GW exhibits a slow behavior while the computational burden of DSE is on par with SGW.
+Figure \ref{fig:running_time_shape_3d_3d} reports the average time to compute on a single core such a similarity for $100$ pairs of shapes using respectively GW, SGW and HWD.
+As expected GW exhibits a slow behavior while the computational burden of HWD is on par with SGW.